AndyYuen/podman-ai-lab-to-rhoai/README-ORIGINAL.md

 ![Add Serving runtime](img/rhoai_add_serving_runtime_custom.png)

-<b>NOTE:</b> <i>A pre-built image available to the public has been specified.
+<b>NOTE:</b> <i>I've included a pre-built image that is public.
 You can build your own image with the Containerfile under ./components/ucstom-model-serving-runtime if you would rather pull from your own repository.</i>
 </li>
 <li>
-If the addition of the serving runtime was  succesfully, you should now see it in the list of serving runtimes available.
+If the serving runtime was added was succesfully you should now see it in the list of serving runtimes available.

 ![Serving runtime list](img/rhoai-llamacpp-runtime.png)